PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

 Each type of file creates a particular type of object by default.
 However, once the object is created, `you can morph it to another type <#morphing-objects-to-a-different-type>`_.

 ====================== ====================
-Block element          Scene Object type
+Blocks element          Scene Object type
 ====================== ====================
 Image key              `Image`_
 Atlas frame key        `Image`_